What are the Immigration Consequences of a Criminal Conviction?

 Inadmissible Immigrants

-• Illegal entry into the U.S.
+• Entering the U.S. illegally.

 Criminal Charges that Jeopardize Immigrants